crowdsecurity/crowdsec-docs/crowdsec-docs/docs/user_guides/multiserver_setup.md

  - Parsers and Scenarios must be present on the agents.
 It's not useful to deploy them on LAPI
  - Decisions are made by LAPI.
 This is where you want to setup eventual custom profiles, and this is where you bouncers should point
- - You can of course still use the [console](https://app.crowdsec.net), it supports multiserver setups !
+ - You can use the [console](https://app.crowdsec.net), it supports multiserver setup!
  - If you have an important setup, switching LAPI backend from SQLite to MySQL/PgSQL is strongly advised

+[This existing article](https://crowdsec.net/blog/multi-server-setup/) might as well be useful!